Learning the Effect of Persuasion via Difference-In-Differences: Introduction

 {\arabic{footnote} } Since the dawn of civilization, the meaning of persuasion has evolved from Aristotle's \textit{Rhetoric} to Jane Austen's \textit{Persuasion} and to curriculum reform in China \citep[e.g.,][]{cantoni2017curriculum}.
 Persuasion is integral to both democracy and the market economy.
 Economists have empirically measured how persuasive efforts influence the actions of consumers, voters, donors, and investors \citep[see][for a survey of the early literature]{dellavigna2010persuasion}.

-One of the popular measures for the effectiveness of persuasive efforts is the persuasion rate that was first used by \citet{dellavigna2007fox} in the context of a biased news media and its influence on voters' behaviors.
-It has been regarded as a standardized measure to compare the magnitudes of treatment effects across different settings.
-For example, Table 1 in \citet{dellavigna2010persuasion} and Figure 7 in \citet{Bursztyn:Yang:22}\footnote{Specifically, \citet{Bursztyn:Yang:22} provide a meta-analysis of the literature that shows that experimental treatments to recalibrate misperceptions can lead to changes in behaviors.
-Figure 7 in \citet{Bursztyn:Yang:22} displays the persuasion rates based on \citet{dellavigna2007fox}.} show the estimates of persuasion rates across many papers. \citet{jun2023identifying} then reformulate the persuasion rate as a causal parameter to measure the effect of a persuasive message on influencing the recipient's behavior.
-They conduct a formal identification analysis within the potential outcome framework, for which they largely rely on exogenous treatment or the availability of credible instruments.
-However, those requirements are not always satisfied in observational studies.
-Therefore, we propose the average persuasion rate on the treated (APRT) and its reverse version (R-APRT) as causal parameters of interest, and we develop a framework to identify, estimate, and conduct inference for them via difference-in-differences (DID).
-The average treatment effect on the treated (ATT) is a popular causal parameter in this context, but we show that it is an overly conservative measure compared to APRT and R-APRT.
+A widely used measure of persuasive effectiveness is the \emph{persuasion rate}, introduced by \citet{dellavigna2007fox} in studying biased news media and voter behavior.
+This measure has become a standardized metric for comparing persuasion effects across settings.
+For example, Table~1 in \citet{dellavigna2010persuasion} and Figure~7 in \citet{Bursztyn:Yang:22}\footnote{\citet{Bursztyn:Yang:22} provide a meta-analysis showing that experimental interventions correcting misperceptions can alter behavior; their Figure~7 summarizes persuasion rates based on \citet{dellavigna2007fox}.} compile estimates from numerous studies. \citet{jun2023identifying} formalize the persuasion rate as a causal parameter capturing the effect of a persuasive message on recipients’ behavior, identifying it under exogenous treatment or valid instrumental variables.
+These conditions, however, often fail in observational settings.
+We address this limitation by introducing two causal parameters, the forward and backward average persuasion rates on the treated, and developing a difference-in-differences (DID) framework for their identification, estimation, and inference.

-To convey the idea, consider the following example.
-Let $D$ be a binary indicator for an exposure to a certain media platform that delivers a directional message favoring a particular political party.
-For $d\in \{0,1\}$, let $Y(d)$ be a binary potential outcome that indicates whether the agent votes for the favored party or not.
-Since the media platform delivers a directional message, suppose that $Y(1)\geq Y(0)$ with probability one: we refer to this assumption as the assumption of no backlash.
-Then, ATT can be written as
+To illustrate the idea, consider the following example.
+Let $D$ denote a binary indicator for exposure to a media platform delivering a directional message favoring a particular political party.
+For $d \in \{0,1\}$, let $Y(d)$ be a binary potential outcome indicating whether the agent votes for the favored party.
+Since the message is directional, assume $Y(1) \geq Y(0)$ almost surely; we refer to this as the \emph{no-backlash assumption}.
+The average treatment effect on the treated (ATT) is then

-However, ATT is a different measure from the proportion of those who voted for the favored party after the media exposure among the people in the treatment group who would have voted differently without the media exposure: i.e.,
+which does not address the question of what constitutes the appropriate baseline population for measuring the net persuasive effect of the treatment.
+Specifically,